nikitavoloboev/data/macOS/apps/tweetbot.md

 Twitter is my primary way to stay up to date on things and is my favorite social network after GitHub.
 I curate and publicly share all [Twitter lists](https://twitter.com/nikitavoloboev/lists) I personally use.

 I split the app into 2 columns on mac.
-On iOS, I read through my [Top list](https://twitter.com/nikitavoloboev/lists/top).

 - First column: Mentions / Messages / [Other](https://twitter.com/nikitavoloboev/lists/list)
 - Second column: [Timeline](https://twitter.com/nikitavoloboev/following).
 Tweets with highest value to me.